wevoice/wesub/docs/api.rst

 .. http:get:: /api2/partners/videos/asfssd/languages/111111/subtitles/?format=ssa

     :query format: The format to return the subtitles in.
-Supports all the formats the regular website does: rst, ssa, txt, dfxp, ttml.
+Supports all the formats the regular website does: srt, ssa, txt, dfxp, ttml.
     :query version: the numeric version number to fetch.
 Versions are listed in the VideoLanguageResouce request.